questdb/questdb/README.md

 imports, and exports.

 QuestDB implements ANSI SQL with native extensions for time-oriented language features.
-These extensions ma

-dfgsdfgke it simple to correlate data from multiple sources using relational and time series joins.
+These extensions make it simple to correlate data from multiple sources using relational and time series joins.
 QuestDB achieves high performance from a column-oriented storage model, massively-parallelized vector execution, SIMD instructions, and various low-latency techniques.
 The entire